 The data types applicable to accessControlLocationRegion and rq_loc are defined in oneM2M TS-0004 [4].

-The accessControlIpAddress parameter represents a list of IPv4 and IPv6 addresses in dotted-decimal notation with CIDR suffix or colon separated groups of hexadecimal digits with CIDR suffix, respectively.
+The accessControlIpAddresses parameter represents a list of IPv4 and IPv6 addresses in dotted-decimal notation with CIDR suffix or colon separated groups of hexadecimal digits with CIDR suffix, respectively.
 If the rq_loc parameter associated with the access request message matches one of these addresses, access may be granted with regard to this criterion.

-The data types applicable to accessControlIpAddress and rq_ip are defined in oneM2M TS-0004 [4].
+The data types applicable to accessControlIpAddresses and rq_ip are defined in oneM2M TS-0004 [4].

 The accessControlAuthenticationFlag parameter is a Boolean value.
 If the accessControlAuthenticationFlag parameter is not present, then the value is assumed to be FALSE.
 If the accessControlAuthenticationFlag parameter is TRUE, then this indicates that the access control rule applies only to Originators considered to have been authenticated by the Hosting CSE.
 Clause 7.1.2 specifies the criteria used to decide whether or not the Originator is considered to have been authenticated by the Hosting CSE.